Adnanshoaib/6-month-Data-Sci-and-AI/SQL/SQL Notes.md

 A record is a row in a table — also called an entry.
 It contains all the field values for one item/person.
 # Basic Querying :-
-     Create Database :-
+- Create Database :-

   -The CREATE DATABASE command is used to make a new DATABASE.

-   # Syntax :-
-                  CREATE DATABASE databasename;
+  - Syntax :- CREATE DATABASE databasename;
-- Main point
-  - Sub point 1
-  - Sub point 2